dryproject/drylib.org/intro.rst

 - Enables network effects to cross different libraries as well as different languages.

+- Facilitates rewriting code from one language to another.

 - Facilitates code generation for multiple target languages.

 Features